uvalib/ld2solr/README.md

 ld2solr
 =======

-Simple tool for creating Solr records from harvested Linked Data
+A simple tool for creating Solr records from harvested Linked Data.

+Build by:

+   mvn clean install